plone/volto/docs/source/deploying/prefixed-root.md

 # Prefixed (non-root) deployment

-If you're integrating a Volto website with another, existing website, you may need to have Volto running on an "folder" inside that website, rather than having Volto serve directly the root folder.
+If you're integrating a Volto website with another existing website, you may need to have Volto running on an "folder" inside that website, rather than having Volto serve directly the root folder.